lorenzouriel/ebook-git-github/topics/en/01-getting-started.md

 When prompted to "Enter a file in which to save the key," press Enter to accept the default location `(~/.ssh/id_ed25519 or ~/.ssh/id_rsa)`.

 You'll then be asked to enter a passphrase.
 You can either:
-- Enter a secure passphrase (recommended for better security), or
+- Enter a secure passphrase (recommended for better security)
-- Press Enter to skip creating a passphrase (less secure but more convenient).
+- Press Enter to skip creating a passphrase (less secure but more convenient)

 #### 4. Add Your SSH Key to the SSH Agent
 To manage your SSH key, you need to ensure the SSH agent is running: